 There you have it!
-These are our top five Internet marketing strategies for hotels.
+These are our top five hotel digital marketing strategies.
 We hope we have provided you with the kind of information you need to help you with your online marketing for your hotel.

-As an Internet marketing company, we understand that promoting your business online can take a lot of time and effort.
+As a hotel Internet marketing company, we understand that promoting your business online can take a lot of time and effort.
 If you want to keep your focus on doing what you do best — running your hotel — outsourcing some of your efforts to an experienced marketing company can be a huge help.
 So the next time you're thinking about how to reach the most potential guests online, why not reach out to us for help?

 WebFX is an experienced, full-service Internet marketing firm with more than 500 happy clients.
 We regularly create custom packages for our clients that incorporate SEO, content, web design, and advertising into one powerful marketing plan.
 Feel free to reach out to us at any time for a no-obligation quote, or to find out how we can help your hotel attract more guests online.